 In Windows 7 & Vista, the System File Checker is integrated with Windows Resource Protection, which protects registry keys and folders as well as critical system files.
 If any changes are detected to a protected system file, the modified file is restored from a cached copy located in the Windows folder itself.

-To run the System File Checker in Windows 7 or Vista, type cmd in start search box.
+To run the System File Checker in Windows 8, Windows 7 or Windows Vista, type cmd in start search box.
 In the result, which appear, right click on cmd and select Run As Administrator.

 Run sfc /scannow